moveworks/developer-docs/plugins/workday-onboard-contractor/README.md

 ---
-description: 'A plugin that provides directives and clear next steps during the onboarding process of a contractor. '
+description: A plugin that provides directives and clear next steps during the onboarding process of a contractor.
 fidelity: IDEA
 name: Onboard A Contractor
 num_implementations: 0